 - Possums in your roof and how to stop possums getting into your roof - did you know that removing a possum from your property will only make room for another possum to move in and claim the territory?

 - Possum boxes are easily constructed with cheap materials.
 Get some design ideas, dimensions and installation instructions from this brochure.

 Native Havens program

 You can create a native haven in your North Sydney garden and help create more habitat and food sources for native wildlife by planting native species and perhaps even installing a nesting box.
 Join now for a site visit and local native plant species are provided FREE.

-Lots of useful websites help correctly identify the look, sound and signs of Sydney's wildlife, try these Related Links below...
+Lots of useful websites help correctly identify the look, sound and signs of Sydney's wildlife, try the websites in the Related Links below.